stevelab1/dash-alpha/README.md

 ## Description

 Look up words.
-For learners, travellers, and logophiles.
+For learners, travellers, and wordsmiths.

 ## Deployment